 Depending on the potential errors in the case, appellate or post-conviction litigation strategy may focus on specific aspects of the trial proceedings, such as jury selection or evidentiary motions.
 Criminal appellate attorneys may choose to focus on just a few of the most deserving issues while discarding other weaker claims to improve the overall persuasiveness of the appeal or habeas corpus application.
 However, when numerous errors occur during the prosecution, appellate attorneys may highlight every possible error to show that the defendant suffered manifest injustice.

-How Our Firm Excels in Appeals and Post-Conviction Cases
+How Our Firm Excels in Criminal Appeals and Post-Conviction Cases

 At Rosenthal Kalabus & Therrian, our attorneys have successfully obtained relief for multiple clients on appeal or through post-conviction proceedings.
 These include securing reduced sentences upon resentencing, new trials, or dismissal of charges after vacating convictions.
 Our firm focuses on pursuing appeals and post-conviction proceedings where we believe the client has a valid claim that may result in their conviction or sentence getting overturned on appeal or in issuing a writ of habeas corpus.
 We thoroughly review evidence and trial records to identify errors or new evidence that may alter the trial outcome.
 Our attorneys have the knowledge and experience in criminal law to craft persuasive arguments supporting appeals or applications for post-conviction relief.